inbrainz/cerebro/knowledge_units/food/whole-grains.md

 ### Current topic
 > [Food](../../topics/food.md)
 ### Output
 > Did you know that whole grains deliver a variety of important nutrients, including vitamins, minerals, protein, fiber, and other healthy plant compounds?
 And they&#039;re even better if they&#039;s organic.
-Would you like to talk about something else?
+Would you like to know more about food?
 ### Go to Topic
 > [Food](../../topics/food.md)